kommunity-dev/kommunity/README.md

 - **more** (_and more relavant_) **content**
 - "via twitter" in ContentCard for influencers
-- Meta tags for SEO and social sharing
-  - especially cards for twitter!

 ### Nice to have

 - modal with other recommendations
-- Room for feedback
-- about page
 - Tooltips for skill levels
 - Tooltips for the format in the content card
 - masonry layout for the content